Getting Started

 Is new Function unsafe?

-Browser compatibility?
+Browser support?

-Any browser with Proxy support.
+Any browser with Proxy (all modern browsers, no IE).

-Is it stable?
+Is it production-ready?

 Plugins, components, integration cases, generators.
+Issues.

 Is it backed by a company?